ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

      in time but may hold revisions that were created **after** that time, may be reverted to a revision newer than the specified time.
-     By doing so we make sure that all the documents that existed at the time you specified still exist after the revertion.
+     By doing so we make sure that all the documents that existed at the time you specified still exist after the reversion.
      {INFO/}
    * To revert a document to one of its revisions, RavenDB will create a new revision for the document that replicates the historical